informatik-mannheim/cblocks/README.md

 To make the set up of the Bridge as easy as possible we provide Raspbian image(TODO Link) that includes all dependencies.
 Please download and install it on a SD card.
 You can use Etcher to write the image on the SD Card.
 Here are the [instuctions](https://www.raspberrypi.org/documentation/installation/installing-images/) of the official Raspberry documentation.
 After inserting the SD card into the Raspberry Pi, it is ready to start.

 #### Network configuration

 Once the Raspberry Pi is started you should see a new wireless networks called `cblocks-gateway`.
 The default password is `admin`.
-TODO Kura config.
+To configure the WiFi password go to the web page http://172.16.1.1/kura.
+The credentils are again `admin:admin`.
+Go to `networks -> wlan0 -> wireless`, here you can change the password.
+If you can't reach the web page please refer to the troubleshooting section.

 After connecting to the network you can SSH onto the Pi via `ssh admin@172.16.1.1`.
 The password is again `admin`.

-TODO MQTT Bridge config.
+Now we have to configure the MQTT Bridge.
+Since we will use our desktop machine to host the backend, paste your IP address into the bridge config.
+Run `nano /etc/mosquitto/conf.d/bridge.conf` and exchange the IP address with yours.
+In linux systems you can find your IP adress by running `ifconfig`.
+Restart mosquitto by running `sudo service mosquitto restart`.

+#### Troubleshooting

+Sometimes Kura does not work properly.
+SSH onto the Pi and run `sudo service kura restart`.
+After a while the service should be working and the Kura web page should be reachable again.

 ### Backend
 #### Start